sisul01/FreeCAD-projects_inProgr/AAM6/README.md

-AAM 6 - Another AM6
+YAMA6 - Yet Another Metal A6
 ===================

 Please post your makes.